jamesgcastrof/google_colab_python/README.md

-# Testes utiliazndo a bibilioteca Random do Python
+# Testes utilizando a bibilioteca Random do Python